Apoorva-Bhat23/Multi-platform-News-Analytics/README.md

   Generate short links for each platform from a news article URL, with optional custom slugs.

 - 📊 **Platform-Wise Click Tracking**
-  Real-time analytics showing total clicks and platform-specific performance.
+  Real-time analytics showing total clicks and platform-specific click stats.

 - 🧑‍💻 **Admin Dashboard**
   Manage links, monitor statistics, and configure platform settings in a clean interface.